 Who is responsible for the processing of your personal data?

 If you book a procedure or treatment through us then the correct entity responsible for the processing of your personal data is Perfect Eyes Ltd of Ground Floor, 121, Harley Street, London W1G 6AX.
 We are registered with the Information Commissioner’s Office (ICO) and our registration number is ZA280470.
 This is renewed annually as an on-going policy.

 Please note that Perfect Eyes Ltd is the medical arm of Dr Shah Desai’s practice.

 Dr Sabrina’s Clinic is the aesthetic arm of Dr Shah Desai’s practice & treatments will incur an additional VAT charge.

 Please note that your personal data will be shared between both companies and all information will be treated as confidential and protected in accordance with Data Protection legislation.

 In our practice we aim to provide the highest quality health care.
 To do this we must collect and use your personal details, including sensitive details about your health.
 Without this information it would be almost impossible to deliver the quality health care we seek to provide.
 We use your personal data to deliver services including testing and examinations, medical diagnoses, clinical treatment and the management of preventive or occupational medication.

 What types of personal data do we collect?

-Depending on the nature of your visits or treatment, we may collect general personal data such as your name, contact details and banking details.
+Depending on the nature of your visits or treatment, we may collect general personal data such as your name, contact details, employment or profession, job title and payment information along with your banking details if required.
 We may also collect sensitive information about your physical or mental health status which may include information about a disease, disability, medical history, clinical treatment or your physiological or biomedical state.

 Under what basis do we use your personal data?